Fisheries global information networks

-The Fisheries Resources Monitoring System (FIRMS) is a partnership of intergovernmental fisheries organizations that share a wide range of high-quality information on the global monitoring and management of marine fishery resources.
+The Fisheries and Resources Monitoring System (FIRMS) is a partnership of intergovernmental fisheries organizations that share a wide range of high-quality information on the global monitoring and management of marine fishery resources.

 Web-based provider of global geo-referenced information on marine species.

 The UN Atlas of the Oceans is an Internet portal providing information relevant to the sustainable development of the oceans.
 It is designed for policy-makers who need to become familiar with ocean issues and for scientists, students and resource managers who need access to databases and approaches to sustainability.
 The UN Atlas can also provide the ocean industry and stakeholders with pertinent information on ocean matters.
-Development has been under the lead of the FAO Fisheries and Aquaculture Department with additional participation from national agencies.

 Trade information networks